MrScripty/Studio-Whip/README.md

 ### Example Model Configurations per Tier

 The following table provides *example* model combinations suitable for each hardware tier when running locally.
 These are just suggestions; you can:
-*   Mix and match models based on your specific tasks (writing, image gen, video gen).
+*   Mix and match models based on your specific tasks (writing, image gen, video gen, etc...).
 *   Use fewer, larger models or more, smaller models depending on VRAM/RAM.
-*   Choose models optimized for specific hardware (e.g., NF4/FP8 quantizations if supported).
+*   Choose models optimized for specific hardware (e.g., INT4/FP8 quantizations if supported).
 *   Combine local models with cloud APIs.
+*   Distribute models accross CPU and GPU

 <sub>Hover over models for license</sub>
 |**Tier**        |<span title="These are finetunes of other base LLM's">**Creative Writing**</span> |<span title="Used for a variety of behind-the-scenes functionality such as planning, prompt writing, and editing">**Instruct**</span> |<span title="Also use variants such as in/out painting and image to image">**Image Generation**</span> |**Video Generation**                                                                                                            |